Central and Eastern Europe

-Central and Eastern Europe is a geopolitical term encompassing the countries in Northeast Europe (primarily the Baltics), Central Europe (primarily the Visegrád Group), Eastern Europe, and Southeast Europe (primarily the Balkans), usually meaning former communist states from the Eastern Bloc and Warsaw Pact in Europe, as well as from former Yugoslavia.
-Scholarly literature often uses the abbreviations CEE or CEEC for this term.
+Central and Eastern Europe or Central-Eastern Europe (CEE) is a geopolitical term encompassing the countries in Northeast Europe (primarily the Baltics), Central Europe (primarily the Visegrád Group), Eastern Europe, and Southeast Europe (primarily the Balkans), usually meaning former communist states from the Eastern Bloc and Warsaw Pact in Europe, as well as from former Yugoslavia.
 The Organisation for Economic Co-operation and Development (OECD) also uses the term "Central and Eastern European Countries" (CEECs) for a group comprising some of these countries.
-This term is sometimes used as an alternative to the term "Eastern Europe," for more neutral grouping.
+This term is sometimes used as an alternative to the term "Eastern Europe," excluding Russia for a more neutral grouping.
+The region may alternatively be defined as historically the area between the Holy Roman Empire or the Habsburg Empire, the German Empire and the Russian Empire.